swerwath/proj2/README.md

 ## Isabel Zhang, Scott Werwath, Tom Cheng

 ### Concept
 Wisp is a club management app that will make managing a club much simpler.
 The website allows users to make a club and within a club, different teams.
 Team leads will be able to make announcements to team members and have a working equipment list to see whether or not the equipment is checked-out.
+Watch the demo [here](https://www.youtube.com/watch?v=iQdunC-BqB8)

 ### Models and Description: